julienreszka/julienreszka/notes/How-to-make-a-rRetrospective.md

 # How to make a retrospective

-The popular wat to run a retrospective is to ask the team three questions to brainstorm ideas:
+The popular way to run a retrospective is to ask the team three questions to brainstorm ideas:

 1. What should we stop doing?
 2. What should we start doing?